-Child labour is work that is mentally, physically, socially and morally dangerous and harmful to children or interferes with their education by depriving them of the opportunity to attend school.
-Children deserve the chance to learn, to grow in a safe and healthy environment and to be happy.
-MRCB can play an important role to address these risks5 and improve access to education, especially in vulnerable communities.
+Child labour is work that is mentally, physically, socially, and morally dangerous and harmful to children or interferes with their education by depriving them of the opportunity to attend school.
+Children deserve the chance to learn, to grow in a safe and healthy environment, and to be happy.
+MRCB can play an important role in addressing these risks5 and improving access to education, especially in vulnerable communities.
+MRCB subscribes to UNICEF's Children's Rights and Business Principles.
+We recognise that children's rights are human rights, and we are committed to respecting, supporting, and protecting these rights.
+Please refer to Appendix 1 for further information.